 In 2018, SKr33.48 billion or 10 percent of AP2’s portfolio – worth SKr334.8 billion at the time – was invested real estate.
 Within this, five percent was committed in Asia, 30 percent in the US, 10 percent in Europe and the rest in Sweden.

 The Swedish investor has so far had only one real estate manager partnership in Asia.
-It has invested in three of Hong Kong-headquartered Gaw Capital Partners’ flagship opportunistic funds: the 2012-vintage, $1.03 billion Gateway Real Estate Fund IV; the 2015-vintage, $1.3 billion Gateway Real Estate Fund V; and the 2018-vintage, $2.2 billion Gateway Real Estate Fund VI.
+According to its 2018 annual report, it has invested in three of Hong Kong-headquartered Gaw Capital Partners’ flagship opportunistic funds: the 2012-vintage, $1.03 billion Gateway Real Estate Fund IV; the 2015-vintage, $1.3 billion Gateway Real Estate Fund V; and the 2018-vintage, $2.2 billion Gateway Real Estate Fund VI.

 In 2018, AP2 also set up a co-investment side car with Gaw, alongside its investment in Gateway Real Estate Fund VI.
 So far, it has made three investments – in Hong Kong, mainland China and Japan – via this side car.